I4-Projektseminar-HHU-2016/seminar-project-josch149/README.md

 # Weatherdata and weatherrules analysis with Python

-My project-code will be able to analyze weather data, to proof if weather rules are true or fals, for the vicinity of Duesseldorf.
+My project-code will be able to analyze weather data, to proof if weather rules are true or false, for the vicinity of Duesseldorf.

 ## Features ##